ShahriyarR/MySQL-AutoXtraBackup/docs/config_file.rst

 ::

     [Xbstream]
-    #EXPERIMENTAL
+    #experimental
-    # Enable this, if you want to stream your backups
+    #enable this, if you want to stream your backups
-    #xbstream=/usr/bin/xbstream
-    #stream=xbstream
-    #Optional
-    #Please enable this and disable all other options here, for tar streaming
-    #stream=tar
+    xbstream = /usr/bin/xbstream
+    stream = xbstream
-    #xbstream_options=-x --parallel=100
+    xbstream_options = -x --parallel=100
-    #xbs_decrypt=1
+    xbs_decrypt = 1
-    # WARN, enable this, if you want to stream your backups to remote host
+    # warn, enable this, if you want to stream your backups to remote host
-    #remote_stream=ssh xxx.xxx.xxx.xxx
+    #remote_stream = ssh xxx.xxx.xxx.xxx

 Deprecated feature, will be removed in next releases